dotnet/AspNetCore.Docs/aspnetcore/blazor/tooling.md

 [!INCLUDE[](~/includes/not-latest-version.md)]

 This article describes tools for building Blazor apps on various platforms.
+Select your platform at the top of this article.

 :::zone pivot="windows"

+To create a Blazor app on Windows, use the following guidance:

 * Install the latest version of [Visual Studio](https://visualstudio.microsoft.com) with the **ASP.NET and web development** workload.